 One way to improve early reading and math skills is to give kids access to full-day kindergarten.
 In Montgomery County, every school district but Spring-Ford now offers full-day kindergarten to at least some of their students, with Lower Merion and Perkiomen Valley adding full-day kindergarten programs for the first time in 2024.
-This leaves 1,191 kindergarteners without the extra support to boost their foundational learning.
-Working parents whose school only offers half-day kindergarten may need to pay up to \$14,071 for childcare or private half-day kindergarten.
+This leaves 1,191 kindergarteners without the extra support to boost their foundational learning.53 It can also save, compared to working parents whose school only offers half-day kindergarten and may need to pay for childcare or private half-day kindergarten.54